zthun/janitor/packages/htmlhint-config/README.md

 ## Usage

-In the .htmlhintrc file, add the following
+In the htmlhint config file, add the following

 ```json
 {